Horror Express-1974

 The story tells of two Italian immigrant brothers, Primo and Secondo, played by Tony Shalhoub and Stanley Tucci, respectively.

-The time is the 1950s and they reside in blue-collar New Jersey.
-Times are tough for them as they try to succeed in the difficult restaurant business- they specialize in Italian food of course.
+The time is the 1950s, and they reside in blue-collar New Jersey.
+Times are tough for them as they try to succeed in the difficult restaurant business- they specialize in Italian food, of course.

 Secondo is a playboy of sorts- suave and handsome, he dates Phyllis (Minnie Driver) while galavanting with a sophisticated older woman named Gabriela, the wife of a competitor.

-Primo, on the other hand, is quiet, and serious, yet an all-star chef.
-The food he prepares is wonderful and his talent is evident.
+Primo, on the other hand, is quiet and serious, yet an all-star chef.
+The food he prepares is wonderful, and his talent is evident.

 But how can they market themselves to be successful?

-At this point, their restaurant is dying and they risk being reduced to returning to Italy or eke out a meager existence working for someone else.
+At this point, their restaurant is dying, and they risk returning to Italy or eking out a meager existence working for someone else.

-An idea is announced to have a celebrity singer (Louis Prima) perform for a one-night extravaganza at their restaurant, where they will make the meal of their lives and impress the town, thus achieving success.
+An idea is announced: a celebrity singer (Louis Prima) will perform for a one-night extravaganza at their restaurant, where they will make the meal of their lives and impress the town, thus achieving success.

-The film is charming and my favorite parts are on the “big night”.
-As the duo prepared the liquor order and shopped for flowers and other decorations in preparation, the mood and spirit left me with a warm feeling.
+The film is charming, and my favorite parts are on the “big night”.
+As the duo prepared the liquor order and shopped for flowers and other decorations, the mood and spirit left me with a warm feeling.

-What a sense of togetherness Primo and Secondo, along with friends, felt to achieve this challenging goal.
-Inevitably, there is tension between the brothers, and between Secondo and Phyllis, but truthfully, these are merely sub-plots, and the heart of the film is in the food.
+Inevitably, there is tension between the brothers and between Secondo and Phyllis, but truthfully, these are merely subplots, and the heart of the film is in the food.

-The scenes that take place in the kitchen left my mouth watering.
+The scenes set in the kitchen left my mouth watering.
 As Secondo prepares a baked pasta dish (Timpano), the meal oozes with love and tastiness.
 The entire story arc is grand and magnificent.

-The group of diners revels in the dining room of the restaurant enjoying spirits and dancing the night away.
-By morning everyone is full and drunk, both with love and alcohol, but most are happy.
+The group of diners revels in the restaurant’s dining room, enjoying spirits and dancing the night away.
+By morning, everyone is full and drunk, both with love and alcohol, but most are happy.
 They get merry as they eat the night away.

 I could almost taste the main course!